amuolo/amuolo.github.io/_projects/1_project.md

 ---
 layout: page
-title: Molecular Physics Beyond Born-Oppenheimer
+title: Molecular Physics Beyond Empiricism
-description: The Quantum Many-Body Problem
+description: Observe the emergence of molecular structure from the quantum theory
 img: assets/img/H2N0v0.jpg
 importance: 1
 category: research
 ---

-This research project concerns recent advances in the application of explicitly correlated Gaussians toward numerical calculations of bound state energies, angular momentum, and pair correlation functions.
+# Is it possible to observe the emergence of molecular structure as an inherent feature
+# of quantum theory without making empirical assumptions?

 The Born-Oppenheimer (BO) approximation separates electronic and nuclear motions under the assumption that electrons can follow the nuclear dynamics almost instantaneously and provides the mathematical